netzkolchose/elastipy/docs/tutorial.rst

 ``colors`` aggregation bucket splits the ``shapes`` bucket into multiple results, without changing the overall count of the shapes, of course.

-It's possible to move the keys of sub-aggregations into new columns with the ``flat`` parameter.
+It’s possible to move the keys of sub-aggregations into new columns with the ``flat`` parameter.
 Below we basically say: Drop the ``colors`` and ``colors.doc_count`` columns and instead create a column for each encountered color key.
 The names of following sub-aggregations and